pcurt854/qmk_firmware/keyboards/preonic/keymaps/pcurt854_v2/readme.md

 At (@), Backslash (\\), Circumflex (^), Exclamation (!), Grave (`), Hash (#), Percent (%), Star (*), Tilde (~), Underscore (_)

-Some symbols moved away from their original positions:
+Some symbols were moved away from their original positions:

 * minus (\-) is put on J so it's under Underscore, easy to access, and matches the bump on the J key